The Must-Dos in the Lomaiviti Group, inc. Ovalau, Levuka and Beyond!

-Plus, you might also be interested in The Complete Guide to the Lomaiviti Islands.
+Plus, you might also be interested in The Complete Guide to the Lomaiviti Islands and The Best Day Trips from the Lomaiviti Islands.

 1. Hike to Lovoni Village in a Volcanic Crater